221114-Java-React/Ashley-Chancellor-P1/README.md

 * API that supports mock expense reimbursement system
 * Manage process of reimbursing employees for expenses incurred while on company time
 * Conforms to RESTful architecture constraints
-* Basic validation enforced to ensure that invalid/improper data is not persisted
-* Sensitive endpoints protected from unauthenticated/unauthorized requesters using JWTs
-* Tested with at least 80% line coverage in all service and utility classes (to be implemented)
-* Errors/exceptions are handled properly, details obfuscated from user
-* Keeps detailed logs on info, error, fatal events that occur
+* Demonstration of back-end API implementation
+* Exhibition of working knowledge with Java, PostGreSql, other tech

 ### User story
 #### Supported features
 **Prospective users**
-* Request registration with system (currently automatically approved)
+* Request registration with system

 **All registered employees**
 * Log in